harry511/Backbase_Assignment/README.md

 ##  Description

-This assessment is to measure the candidate's knowledge with Git, test cases creation, test reporting and the ability to adapt with automation tools.
+This assessment’s goal is to measure the candidate's knowledge with Git, test cases creation, test reporting and the ability to adapt with automation tools.

 ## Prerequisites
 - GitHub account